Serena Williams Shares First Photos Of Baby Girl Alexis Olympia Jr., Adds Video Clips Of Her Birth Story

 “[Serena] won the Australian Open while pregnant.
 And she remarked that she feels like it has to be a girl because everything that that baby went through and handled like a champ, only a woman could be strong enough to take on.”

-The pro athlete echoed her fiancé’s sentiment to Vogue in its September issue, and revealed, “I have a strong suspicion that it’s a girl.”
+The pro athlete echoed her fiance’s sentiment to Vogue in its September issue and revealed, “I have a strong suspicion that it’s a girl.”

-The initial photo posted was and her daughter sharing a moment as Alexis Olympia rests on her chest.
+The initial photo posted was of her and her daughter sharing a moment as Alexis Olympia rests on her chest.
 Serena captioned the touching photo with, “Meet Alexis Olympia Ohanian Jr. You have to check out the link in bio for her amazing journey.
 Also, check out my IG stories.”

 During an interview with Vogue magazine, Serena had guessed that she was having a girl.